 What Happens in the Emergency Room?

 A doctor will ask you about your medical history and about the accident.
-She then likely will:
+They then likely will:

 - Give you a shot called directly into your finger or toe to numb the pain.
 This type of painkiller is called a digital block.